Posted 09 September 2011 - 09:45 PM

 Goliath at Six Flags New England - I just don't get this addition.
 Yes, I see the argument that it does and will work, but I think it would have been better served staying at SFMM.
 Putting it beside another Vekoma Boomerang in Flashback, much less it being in the same park as another Vekoma Boomerang just makes no sense.
 It's facing almost the same direction.
 The name Goliath doesn't really make sense either.
 I understand multiple Mega/Hyper coasters having the name Goliath because it fits.
 Deja Vu is a much more unique and fitting name in my opinion.
 I don't have a problem with naming multiple rides the same thing, but this and a B&M Invert (Goliath at SFFT) just don't make much sense to me.
 Interesting to see if they'll repaint it or not.

 The slides look great.
 They are becoming the norm of water park additions recently, kind of like the Star Flyers/Sky Screamers and Windseekers of the amusement industry.
 SFOG is getting six shows, which is fantastic because I saw parts of a few when I went this spring and was fairly disappointed.
 The other parks seem to be getting lighter stuff like shows and such.
 I imagine Six Flags Mexico will get Big Spin from Six Flags Discovery Kingdom.

 2014 Agenda: Kings Island, Dollywood, and Beech Bend.

-Post-2015 Speculative Agenda: Dollywood, Holiday World, Kentucky Kingdom, Cedar Point, Silver Dollar City, Worlds of Fun, Tayto Park, and Kolmarden.
+Post-2015 Speculative Agenda: Dollywood, Holiday World, Kentucky Kingdom, Cedar Point, Silver Dollar City, Worlds of Fun, and Tayto Park.

 Coaster Count: 136 - Griffon Count: 52